Skip to contents

 #> 7 26451765 Portugal POLYGON ((2640000 1760000, ...

-Note that to use your own site locations object, it should follow similar structure, being an sf object with the first column being named "sites".
+Note that to use your own site locations object, it should follow a similar structure, being an sf object with the first column being named "site".

 Visualizing the data (diagnostic plots)

 funbiogeo provides many functions to display the data to help the user select specific traits, species, and/or sites.
-We are going to detail some of them in this section (see the full list in the diagnostic plots vignette.
+We are going to detail some of them in this section (see the full list and how to interpret them in the diagnostic plot vignette).
 We call them diagnostic plots because they help us to have an overview of our dataset prior to the analyses.

 Trait completeness per species